Scientific-Computing-Lab/SR-TBM/README.md

 # UAED on TBM: Original vs Super-Resolution

 Edge detection for metallography on the TBM dataset.
 Two tracks: training and evaluating UAED on the original TBM images and on a super-resolved variant (SR_TBM).

-Pretrained checkpoints included.
+Pretrained checkpoints and datasets download available on: https://zenodo.org/records/16918388

 ## Repository layout